RuinExplorer/z_file_based_popsel/README.md

 ###ZGPPSEL - Loading students from the file

-*Go to JOBSUB process ZGPPSEL, this is what allows us to load the POPSEL from a file rather than using the INB POPSEL forms *there are 6 parameters. the first four we described above ..*POPSEL Application - STUDENT
+- Go to JOBSUB process ZGPPSEL, this is what allows us to load the POPSEL from a file rather than using the INB POPSEL forms
+  - there are 6 parameters. the first four we described above -POPSEL Application - STUDENT
 ..*POPSEL Selection - BATCH_UPDATE_ADVISORS
 ..*POPSEL Creator ID - A00350677
 ..*POPSEL User ID - A00350677